ccdcoe/CDMCS/Moloch/api.md

  * profound speed difference with higher bulk size
  * python 3.5 needed for this example to work
  * extends previous script
+ * `functools.partial` is used as asynio wrapper cannot take named arguments

 ```
 import asyncio